Pr9nek/Pr9nek/README.md

 ## 🧑🏻‍💻 About Me
 🌱 I am a frontend developer and sometimes a backend developer
-with over a year and a half of experience in creating and improving web applications.
+with over 2 years of experience in creating and improving web applications.

 💻 During this time, I've mastered modern technologies to build projects
 🕹 that are not only visually appealing but also highly functional.